paritybit-ai/XFL/docs/en/source/algorithms/algos/VerticalLogisticRegression.rst

 Introduction
 ------------

-Vertical logistic regression is a model obtained by building logistic regression model on the vertical federated learning system.
+The reaization of vertical logistic regression algorithm is based on [Yang2019]_ .

 Parameter List
 --------------